Sherwin Williams S-W Trailblazer Retires

 The total amount he short-changed the government is alleged to be $545,743.

 The company’s owner pleaded guilty to employment tax crimes and will be sentenced in April 2025.
-He faces a maximum of five years in prison, and will also be required to page fines, restitution, and other financial penalties.
+He faces a maximum of five years in prison, and will also be required to pay fines, restitution, and other financial penalties.

 The lesson here is don’t mess with the IRS.
 They will catch you, and it will cause a whole heap of problems for your business.
 As this case shows, you can even face significant prison time for trying to skim the money.
 It’s not worth it!